jenniephuong/Obsidian/CS3609 Cybersecurity/Lecture Notes/Host-based IDS.md

 - monitoring process disk usage for suspicious usage
 - can catch malicious activity e.g. ransomware, before it spreads to other devices
 - log file or configuration manipulation
+- internal program activities, memory usage, delay in reporting to a centralised system

 e.g. OSSEC is the most widely used HIDs